The Days We Never Forget

 There are moments when he looks like he’s praying, and you might think prayer is white, but I think not.

 I wonder if there is enough to hold him here, but he was never one to walk away from a challenge, or sit quietly.
-Never one to be bored or tired or to say “I’ve done it all” because when you’re game to take on the world, there’s always always more and backing away is never even a smidgeon of a thought.
+Never one to be bored or tired or to say “I’ve done it all” because when you’re game to take on the world, there’s always always more — and backing away is never even a smidgeon of a thought.
 And you can say, “but there is fatigue,” but I’ve never seen that, or any kind of “been there done that” because creators can’t not create, can’t stop making the world new and bright and more than it was.

 Some find it hard to wait in rooms like this, to watch and breathe the breaths and count the seconds between, to dampen the forehead and smooth the ruffled hair, to watch the face I’ve known for 60 years morph through the day from the rattling of an 86 year old man with pneumonia to a man of 40 taking a 20 minute rest between the morning feat and the afternoon magnificat.
 The familiar snore that might stop of a sudden with an abrupt sitting and then a booming voice and jubilant invitation to walk the beach or lay a terrace or thrust fingers into fresh-boiled crabs or hoist a kite.

 The pillow is white.
 His hair is white.
 His breath comes in staccato bursts that punctuate the Rachmaninoff like a practiced bow.
 The watching and holding of a heart is joyous, and not unlike the watching of his children as they slept in early days, or my mother through her final nights.
-This man who almost never slept is sleeping, and I watch, and I’m not sure what this is like, other than a heart breaking.
+This man who almost never slept is sleeping, and I watch, and I’m not sure what this is like — other than a heart breaking.

 Fifteen years ago I bought a house with white walls, which had come into vogue again and were shown in all the crisp magazines.
-I whitewashed the floors and gave it a good go, but within a week I had bought paint in pretty greens and set about glazing the walls until they sang, or perhaps more accurately, until I sang.
+I whitewashed the floors and gave it a good go, but within a week I bought paint in pretty greens and set about glazing the walls until they sang, or perhaps more accurately — until I sang.
 It’s funny that we can love something without being able to live with it.

 It’s funny how many times you can think, “He’ll be fine as soon as we can get him home.”